The importance of Queer Cinema

 Lights!
 Camera!
 Action!

-The International Showcase presents the best of global queer cinema; the Made au Canada program celebrates Canadian filmmakers who portray our national queer identities, including the opening-night film, Wildhood; and back for its 21st year, the Queerment Québec program (being screened at the PHI Centre) highlights short films by local emerging and established filmmakers exploring queer Québecois perspectives.
+The Made au Canada programme celebrates Canadian filmmakers who portray our national queer identities; and back for its 22nd year, the Queerment Québec programme (being screened at the PHI Centre) highlights short films by local filmmakers exploring queer Québecois perspectives.